rocky-linux/documentation/docs/books/lxd_server/09-snapshot_server.md

 lxc remote add lxd-snapshot
 ```

 This displays the certificate to accept.
 Accept it, and it will prompt for your password.
 This is the "trust password" that you set up when doing the LXD initialization step.
 Hopefully, you are securely keeping track of all of these passwords.
-Whe you enter the password, you will receive this:
+When you enter the password, you will receive this:

 ```
 Client certificate stored at server:  lxd-snapshot